 Pranayama

-We studied the art of pranayama with real understanding with Srivatsa Ramaswami who studied for 33 years with T. Krishnamacharya.
+We studied the art of pranayama, with real understanding, with Srivatsa Ramaswami and A.G Mohan, who both studied with T. Krishnamacharya.
+Of all the students, Ramaswami stayed with T. Krishnamacharya the longest (33 years), and A.G.
+Mohan (18 years).

 II.53.
-Pranayama also makes the mind capable of Dharana (sustaining an idea).
+Pranayama also makes the mind fit for Dharana (sustaining an idea).

-Dharana (discernment - concentration) is appropriate only when we become aware of the difference between Manas (the emotional or conditioned mind) and Buddhi (individual, sensitive intellect).
+Dharana (discernment) this term is appropriate only when we become aware of the difference between Manas (the emotional or conditioned mind) and Buddhi (individual, sensitive intellect).

 - Yoga Sutra Patanjali

-The term is usually translated as "breath control", whereas it actually means "developing awareness of breath".
+Pranayama is usually translated as “breath control”, whereas it actually means “developing awareness of breathing”.

 This awareness produces a subtle purification of the physical body (the five elements) and the Tanmatras (the subtle body).
 These in turn affect Manas (the emotional or conditioned mind), allowing the spirit to move upwards.
 Whereas if control takes over, unfortunately, this process reinforces the downward movement of Ahamkara (principle of individuality) and Manas because it accentuates the feeling of being “the author of one's actions” or the feeling of “I”.

-Pranayama exercises help you to develop your breathing capacity, improve your energy awareness and stop being influenced by the mind.
+Pranayama exercises enable you to develop your respiratory capacities and energetic awareness, and no longer allow yourself to be influenced by the mind.
 It's a step towards meditation.

 Asanas, bandhas and mudras emphasize the importance of keeping the muscles and nadis of the lower body (mula) in good tone.
 According to yogic theory, many important nadis are located in the anal and pelvic region, and it is therefore repeatedly stressed that we keep this area in good condition.
 In addition, this is the area of the sexual glands (prostate, uterus, ovaries), and good muscle tone is particularly essential for proper functioning.
 Without these asanas, bandhas and mudras, these areas are never exercised.